Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 #### Man Pages Demonstration Summary

-Summarize the demonstration by recapping the following:
+Summarize this demonstration by recapping the following:

 - Man pages: Documentation that exists in the terminal and provides details and options about command line commands.